 Don’t Turn Into Human Spam.

 Learn To Take A Punch.

 In length, the 202 pages of the book expand on these ideas in a compelling manner.
-That there are a number of quotes by creatives to drive this home seemed par for the field of books like this, one of the things that I also liked was Kleon’s use of art to drive home the point that the creative process is a large one, that the excessive focus on only a few elements of the creative process can help lead to a failure to live up to one’s potential and that by being aware of these aspects and acting in accordance with them unleashes a lot of creative potential.
+That there are a number of insightful quotes by successful creatives to help drive this home along with a number of examples.
+One of the aspects of the book that I particularly liked was how the excessive focus on only a few elements of the creative process can help lead to a failure to live up to one’s potential.
+Being aware of this aspects and acting in accordance with it unleashes a lot of creative possibilities.

 For myself, after reading this book I decided to start sharing some of my process about creating Unraveling rather than commenting on a number of images related to the story as well as providing background information along the lines of a Cambridge Companion to Literature.
 Sharing this process allows one to get greater fellowship, feedback or even patronage.

 Two of my favorite concepts the book delves into is the idea of “scenius” and of creation as curation.
 Regarding the former, which Kleon states originates from Brian Eno, it’s pointed out that it is only through interacting with many people that a fertile “ecology of talent” is created.
 This can be in the form of consuming a variety of works but is mores evident in the interactions over the internet and in person wherein ideas get flushed out, aesthetic choices get analyzed and critiqued, and those that are also enthusiastic about what you are share in their joy over the exchange of work.
 When I think of the latter, curation as creation, in relation to my own work I recognize this as a direct mirror of my own process.
 Unraveling is unashamedly influenced by a number of novels, television series, movies thatI’ve read as well as non-fiction material from the newspapers, academic tomes and other sources.